rhettg/Dynochemy/docs/refactor.md

 A solvent can also introspect the underlying tables to understand their resource usage.

+A solvent operation call returns a 'Future'.

-A solvent return a SolventResult object that contains all the results from executing a solvent.
+When run, a solvent return a SolventResult object that contains all the results from executing a solvent.
 This object can, by key lookups, return the results of any operation played.
 If an operation failed, or an exception was generated, the OperationResult will emit that exception when the result is asked for.